AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/reviewing-proofs-within-workfront/comment-on-a-proof/tag-users-to-share-proof.md

    ![](assets/add-people-to-proof-350x220.png)

-   For information about proof roles, see [Configure default proofing roles](../../../../administration-and-setup/manage-workfront/configure-proofing/configure-default-proofing-roles.md).
+   For information about proof roles, see .
 For information about proof email alerts, see the section in the article [Configure email notification settings in Workfront Proof](../../../../workfront-proof/wp-emailsntfctns/email-alerts/config-email-notification-settings-wp.md).

    If the proof has an Automated Workflow, the users you tag are added to the stage you are in.
 For more information, see [Automated Workflow overview](../../../../review-and-approve-work/proofing/proofing-overview/automated-workflow.md).